accelerateatlanta/hack-2022/README.md

 * Bonus Points: You may want to use a Content Collective for this Task

 ## Prizes

 1. winner 1500
-2. pool 1500  (equally distributed amongst qualifying groups)
+2. in person pool 1500  (equally distributed amongst qualifying groups)

 ## Judging